Campillo de Llerena

 Campillo de Llerena is a municipality located in the province of Badajoz, Extremadura, Spain.
-According to a 2005 census (INE), the municipality has a population of 1,624 inhabitants.
+According to a 2005 census (INE), the municipality has a population of 1,624.

-Situation
+Geography

 Located north of Llerena, located at 46 km, and 128 km of Badajoz.

 The municipality is isolated in the Centre of a vast territory of settlements.
 The soil is hard and the landscape is defined by a terrain where the Plains and the undulations are giving place to a more rugged terrain.

-The term covers an area of 234 km² of land.
+The term covers an area of 234 km2 of land.
 In extension, the people made 27th among the 162 of the province.
 Belongs to the commerce of the Southern countryside in Badajoz and the judicial branch of Llerena.

-Relief

 The term is quite mountainous.
 The village sits on a small hill on a granite outcrop, among a series of hills consisting of cuarcitos Silurian predominate Brown Mediterranean soil and Rotlehm.

 The most important elevations are in the east of the term, in a small mountain range called Argallén, branch of Peraleda, moving from North to South.
 Other unmentionable elevations are the mountains of Cork, Sierra Chica, Sierra del Prado, Cornejo and Cerro Myron, with heights ranging from 550 to 675 m above sea level.

 Rocks or best-known rocks: the stone of the Sierpe in the Majadillas, of the friars in la Calera, of the Gaul in the Aflmoches, the rock of the Caserío Dehesilla, and the stones of the drum, the cat and the Castillo, these three very close to the village.
 All children have played in them, to "civil and thieves."
 Today this estate has gated its new owners, to the neglect of all.